jkdean1/ProjectP/TestProjects/info.md

 # Test Project Info Document

-This is an informational document about all the test projects contained in this folder
+This is an informational document about all the test projects contained in this folder.
+These were used as stepping stones twards a final larger project and should not be thought of as "finished projects" in any way.
+Feel free to look around or use anything you find.
+If I used things from somewhere else the links to the respective owners are found here.

 ## List of test projects: